aidenlangley/Tukui-Rainmeter-Icons/README.md

 Credits to dakirby309 (http://dakirby309.deviantart.com/) & brsev (http://brsev.deviantart.com/), and thanks to Narley for some tips.

 This is a resource for tukui rainmeter theme in development by Hydra, not the icons Hydra is guaranteed to include in his theme.
 Some user input will be required to use the icons you want.
-I'll include a readme once his theme is complete explaining how to use these icons.
+I'll include a text tutorial once his theme is complete explaining how to use these icons.